jamesdonoh/salieri/README.md

 # salieri

-Tiny ES6 server for playing around with experimental web component envelopes.
+Tiny ES6 server for playing around with and debugging web component envelopes.

 ## Requirements